ibbles/LearningUnreal/Material Editor.md

 (
 "Input node" may have a more specific meaning.
 )
-A value node can be a literal node, a parameter node, a texture sample node, and probably more.
+A value node can be a literal node, a [[Material Parameter|Parameter node]], a texture sample node, and probably more.

 Nodes are created by right-clicking in the Material Graph editor and searching for the name of the node.
 Some nodes have shortcuts.